To view this content consent for functional cookies needs to be given. Click this text to open the consent form.

 Characterized by high turnover, fragile supply chains and relatively short shelf lives, the consumption of dairy products in developed markets is a significant contributor to global food waste and losses.
-As an example, up to 17% of all yogurt is wasted every year in the EU, which equals a total of 1.5 million tonnes of yogurt.
+Actually, up to 17% of all yogurt is wasted every year in the EU, which equals a total of 1.5 million tons of yogurt.

 1/3 of all food produced is wasted

-17% of all yogurt waste in Europe is thrown away (1.5 mil. tonnes)
+17% of all yogurt in Europe is thrown away (1.5 million tonnes)

 80% of all yogurt waste is related to expiry date